do-me/SemanticFinder/README.md

     - if the latter is being toggled, the client loads the model (all-MiniLM-L6-v2 has ~30mb)
     - like in SemanticFinder, the embedding is created client-side and the cosine similarity calculated
     - the high-scored results are returned just like with lunr.js so the user shouldn't even notice a differenc ein the UI
+- Electron- or browser-based apps could be augmented with semantic search, e.g. VS Code, Atom or mobile apps.
+- Integration in personal wikis such as Obsidian, tiddlywiki etc. would save you the tedious tagging/keywords/categorisation work or could at least improve your structure further
+- Search your own browser history (thanks [@Snapdeus](https://twitter.com/snapdeus/status/1646233904691413006))
 - Integration in chat apps
 - Allow PDF-uploads (conversion from PDF to text)